Couple using laptop and reviewing debt. Debunking debt myths

 Few of us have finance degrees or formal financial education, and it can be easy for myths about debt to sneak into our heads.
 We probably don’t even remember how we got these mistaken ideas (but it might start with “tik” and end with “tok”).

-Anyway, once you demystify debt, you can get a lot more comfortable in dealing with it—and make your life a bit easier.
+Anyway, once you demystify debt, you can get a lot more comfortable in dealing with it, whether that means debt resolution with existing debt, or avoiding debt when you can—and make your life a bit easier.

 Myth 1: All debt is bad